 Schnauzers are small, non-threatening, and are best known for being balls of fun.
 These small dogs are cheerful, fun-loving, and eager to be part of any family.
 They have spirited dispositions and are known for being an uplifting companion.
 This makes them ideal for people with conditions like depression or PTSD.

-Schnauzers are also highly responsive to training and learning commands, which means they’re ideal for handlers who haven’t had much experience with dogs.
+Schnauzers are also highly responsive to training and learning commands, which means they’re ideal for handlers without much experience with dogs.
 As these dogs also require a lot of exercise, they would suit handlers who want to increase their levels of recreation and activity as part of their therapy.

 Cavalier King Charles Spaniel